Juan de Castilla y Haro: Family Origins

-He was the son and heir of María II Díaz de Haro, from whom he inherited the Lordship of Biscay, and her husband the infante John of Castile.
+He was the son and heir of María Díaz I de Haro, from whom he inherited the Lordship of Biscay, and her husband the infante John of Castile.
 His paternal grandfather was King Alfonso X of Castile and his maternal grandfather was Diego López III de Haro.

 Marriage and Descendants

 Juan married Isabel of Portugal, Lady of Penela, the daughter of Infante Afonso of Portugal, son of King Afonso III of Portugal, and his wife Violante Manuel, the daughter of Infante Manuel of Castile.
 This marriage produced the following children: